georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ## Jupyter Notebooks Process

 ## Dashboard Design & App Features

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-* Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).
+- As Streamlit was adopted as the UI for this project, all pages are automatically fully responsive across a range of screen sizes.

 ### Project Summary Page

+- Insert tests/explanation

 ![Project Summary Page](assets/images/project-summary.jpg)

 ![Problem Statement](assets/images/problem-statement.png)